-Our local guide Pai Boon was so kind to share with us the tradition of giving alms to monks in Chiang Mai.
-He took us to a city’s local quarter where we could participate in tak bat.
+Our local guide Pai Boon was so kind to share with us the tradition of alms in Chiang Mai.
+He took us to a city’s local quarter where we could participate in tak bat and learn how to give alms to monks.

 Monks go out for alms at dawn around 5am or 6am, usually around the streets by a Thai monastery.
 They walk in a straight line, one behind the other with the most senior monk ahead, and always barefoot.
-I’m not sure why they don’t wear shoes?
-(Although Tricia’s reasons to go barefoot are pretty interesting).
+With their barefeet connected to the ground it is the Buddhist way of keeping close to nature and earth, since wearing shoes disconnects ourselves from our impact on nature.
+Tricia’s reasons to go barefoot are also pretty interesting.

-Usually it’s food that Thais will place into the alms bowls that monks carry with them.
-Since rice is a staple in Thai culture, families cook it fresh from home and put a portion in plastic bags to give, or you can buy a full dish from local street vendors.
+The Buddhist ritual is to place fresh food into the alms bowls that monks carry with them.
+Since rice is a staple in Thai culture, families cook it fresh from home and put a portion in plastic bags to give, or you can buy a prepared dish from local street vendors.

 Thais also believe in sharing alms with the deceased in a ritual callled “kruat nam”.
 After giving alms to monks, it’s customary to pour a small amount of water into a cup then pour the water into soil.
 It’s like sharing goodness with the Earth and everyone around it!